Self-Hosted LLM: A Practical Guide for DevOps

 • They have no intent at the time of this writing to provide official Kubernetes support, citing

-Why run Hugging Face LLM on Plural
+Self-Hosting Hugging Face LLMs on Plural

 When you run an HF LLM model inference server via Text Generation Inference (TGI) on a Plural-deployed Kubernetes cluster you benefit from all the goodness of our built-in telemetry, monitoring, and integration with other marketplace apps to orchestrate it and host your data and vector stores.
 Here is a great example we recommend following along for deploying TGI on Kubernetes.